khanhhaquang/blank-test/README.md

 ## Getting start

+- Install `yarn` if you don't have by `npm install -g yarn`
 - Run `yarn ci` then `yarn start` to open project in development mode
 - Run `yarn build` for production bundle build